-Digital wealth manager Flynt gets Swiss banking licence
+Digital wealth manager Flynt gets Swiss banking license

 2 Min Read

-ZURICH (Reuters) - Digital wealth management start-up Flynt has received a banking licence from Swiss finance watchdog FINMA, it said on Friday, representing a first for a Swiss financial technology business.
+ZURICH (Reuters) - Digital wealth management start-up Flynt has received a banking license from Swiss finance watchdog FINMA, it said on Friday, representing a first for a Swiss financial technology business.

 The software group's announcement comes on the heels of Swiss private bank Falcon receiving regulatory approval to allow clients to store and trade the virtual currency bitcoin, and marks a further technology inroad in the traditional banking hub which is keen to establish a strong fintech industry.